MWDelaney/bootstrap-3-shortcodes/readme.txt

 == Changelog ==

 = 3.2.4 =
+* NOTE: this update changes the way the [table-wrap], [tooltip], [popover], [page-header], [img], and [media-object] shortcodes function to better correct for unexpected input.
+Please report any problems you have with these shortcodes following this update.
 * Add Bootstrap shortcode help popup button to Distraction Free Writing Mode toolbar
 * Better responsive styles for help popup button on smaller screens
 * Better correction for malformed or unexpected input in [table-wrap], [tooltip], [popover], [page-header], [img], and [media-object]s